What is POD? Print On Demand DropShipping explained

 People copying your designs

-As big fashion houses everywhere have found, people often want to get the look for less.
+As big fashion houses everywhere have found for decades, people often want to get the look for less.
 With the internet providing access to more and more designs, and tools to replicate those designs, a problem you might encounter is people copying your designs – either ripping them off completely, or creating a lookalike – and selling them without your permission.

 To try and avoid other sellers out-and-outreproducing your designs exactly, using a watermark, or adding your logo to your images is advisable.
 Unfortunately, there isn’t much you can do about copycat designs that are ‘inspired by’ your work – as many designers have found in the past.
 Proving that they have copied your work may be difficult, and if the other seller is overseas, it may be near-impossible to pursue them legally.
 Not only that, those legal costs would quickly mount up and impact your bank account.
 Consider what Coco Chanel said about people copying your designs: